Sharon Osbourne: Later work (2007–present)

 Osbourne has expressed interest in reprising her role on the judging panel, notably in September 2012, when she said that she would 'love' to return for the show's tenth series.
 Media outlets reported in December 2012 that X Factor producers had approached Osbourne for a return in 2013, reportedly to replace Tulisa.
 In April 2013, the show's creative director Brian Friedman said that he was "confident" of Sharon Osbourne's return, following her departure from America's Got Talent and replacement by Heidi Klum.
 It was later announced by ITV that Osbourne would indeed be returning for the tenth series of the show, replacing Tulisa.
 She returned to the judging panel alongside Gary Barlow, Nicole Scherzinger, and original panellist Walsh.
 During the live shows, she mentored the Over 25s category which included Lorna Simpson, Shelley Smith and Sam Bailey.
 Bailey was eventually announced as the winner of the show on 15 December, marking Osbourne's first victory as a mentor in the show's ten-year history.
 Osbourne did not return for the eleventh series of The X Factor UK and was replaced by Cheryl Fernandez-Versini.

 In 2014 and 2017, Osbourne appeared as a guest panellist on ITV's daytime programme Loose Women.

 On 1 June 2016, it was announced that once again, Osbourne would return to The X Factor for the show's thirteenth series to replace Cheryl Fernandez-Versini.
 She judged alongside Cowell, Walsh (who replaced Nick Grimshaw) and Scherzinger (who replaced Rita Ora).
-She once again mentored the Over 25s category, choosing Saara Aalto, Relley C and Honey G as her final three contestants.
+She once again mentored the Over 25s category, choosing Saara Aalto, Relley C and Honey G as her top three contestants.
 Aalto went on to become the series' runner-up.
 Although initially casting doubt on returning for another series due to her commitments with The Talk, Osbourne returned to The X Factor for the fourteenth series.
-This time she again mentored the Girls category; her last act Grace Davies finished as the runner-up.
+This time she again mentored the Girls category; her last contestant Grace Davies finished as the runner-up.
 Osbourne was initially confirmed to return for the fifteenth series as the fifth judge during the live shows portion of the competition but later declined the offer to return, feeling she wasn't needed on the panel and was replaced by Ayda Field.